Improving Communication Skills in Your Work and Personal Relationships

 What is effective communication?

-Skill 1: Become an engaged listener
+Effective communication skill 1: Become an engaged listener

 People often focus on what they should say, but effective communication is less about talking and more about listening.
 Listening well means not just understanding the words or the information being communicated, but also understanding the emotions the speaker is trying to communicate.